joemar25/Artifical-Intellegence-8-Puzzle-Mid-Term/README.md

     for example: blank x is 1

-        blank.x > 0 returns true
+        blank.x < 2 returns true

         old -> [0,0], [0,1], [0,2]
         old -> [1,0], [1,1], [1,2]
         .        .      .      .
         .        .      .      .

-        since x will be increment by 1 if blank will go up
+        since x will be increment by 1 if blank will go down

         .        .      .      .
         .        .      .      .